The diameter of weighted random graphs: Proof of the lower bound

-\section{Proof of the Lower Bound}
+\section{Proof of the lower bound}

-In this section we present the proof of the lower bound for Theorem~\ref{thm-fpp-main}.
-To prove the lower bound, it suffices to show that for any $\epsilon > 0$, there exists w.h.p. two vertices $u$ and $v$ such that
+In this section we present the proof of the lower bound for Theorem~\ref {thm-fpp-main}.
+To prove the lower bound, it suffices to show that for any $\varepsilon> 0$, there exists w.h.p. two vertices $u$ and $v$ such that

-As in the proof of the upper bound, the proof will be different depending whether $\dmin=1, 2,$ or $\geq 3$.
-So we start this section by proving some preliminary results, including some new notations and definitions, that we will need in the proof for these three cases, and then divide the end of the proof into three cases.
+As in the proof of the upper bound, the proof will be different depending whether $\dmin=1$ or $\geq2$.
+So we start this section by proving some preliminary results, including some new notation and definitions, that we will need in the proof for these cases, and then divide the end of the proof into two cases.

-{ Fix a vertex $a$ in $G_n \sim G(n, (d_i)_1^n)$, and consider the exploration process, defined in Section~\ref{sec:explor}.
-Recall that $\bT_a(1)$ is the first time when the ball centered at $a$ contains a vertex of forward-degree at least two (i.e., degree at least $3$), c.f.
-Equation-Definition (\ref{eq:defbT}).
+Fix a vertex $a$ in $G_n \sim G(n, (d_i)_1^n)$, and consider the exploration process, defined in Section~\ref{sec:explor}.
+Recall that $\bT_a(1)$ is the first time when the ball centered at $a$ contains a vertex of forward-degree at least two (i.e., degree at least $3$); cf. equation~(\ref{eq:defbT}).
 To simplify the notation, we denote by $C_a$ the ball centered at $a$ containing exactly one node (possibly in addition to $a$) of degree at least $3$:

-Note that there is a vertex $u$ (of degree $d_u \geq 3$) in $C_a$ which is not in any ball $B_w(a,t)$ for $t< \bT_a(1)$ and we have $\max_{v\in C_a}\dist_w(a,v)=\dist_w(a,u)$.
+Note that there is a vertex $u$ (of degree $d_u \geq3$) in $C_a$ which is not in any ball $B_w(a,t)$ for $t< \bT_a(1)$ and we have $\max_{v\in C_a}\dist_w(a,v)=\dist_w(a,u)$.
 We define the degree of $C_a$ as

+Remark that at time $\bT_a(1)$ of the exploration process defined in Section~\ref{sec:explor} starting from $a$, we have at most $\deg(C_a)$ free half-edges, that is, the list $L$ contains at most $\deg(C_a)$ half-edges.
+[We have the equality if the tree excess until time $\bT _a(1)$ is zero.]
+The following lemma shows that the size of $C_a$ is relatively small.

+\begin{lemma} Consider a random graph $G(n, (d_i)_1^n)$ where the degrees $d_i$ satisfy Condition \ref{cond-dil}.
+There exists a constant $M>0$, independent of $n$, such that w.h.p. for all the nodes $a$ of the graph, we have $|C_a| \leq M\log n$. \end{lemma}